 I checked on them later in the day and found the half hatched duckling had passed away, I don’t know if he just wasn’t strong enough to get out or if he somehow got stuck, but he did not make it.
 The three little ones were starting to explore a bit.

-By the next day, trouble was starting to brew in paradise.
-Eliza, the Swedish duck, and our head duck hen, decided she no longer wanted to share mothering duties and wanted sole custody.
+By the next day, trouble was starting to brew.
+Eliza, the Swedish duck, decided she no longer wanted to share mothering duties and wanted sole custody.
 She chased the other duck off, but the chicken was steadfast.
-She would not move off the nest.
+She refused to move off the nest.

 Eliza ended up leaving and quacking for the babies to follow her.
 Two of them did, but the smallest one stayed with the chicken.
-This baby was not looking good, hardly moving much and we didn’t have much hope for it.
-So the duck mom toddled off to free range with the the healthy baby and the limping baby in tow.
+This baby was not looking good, hardly moving, we didn’t have much hope for it.
+The duck mom toddled off to free range with the healthy baby and the limping baby in tow.

 Momma chicken stayed with the unhatched eggs and the sickly duckling.
 Poor Peggy was left out, slowly trailing behind the duck mom and babies hoping to be included, her long days spent on the nest once again yielding no babies.

-Overnight, the sickly duckling past away and the remaining eggs were not showing any sign of hatching so the chicken finally gave up the nest.
+Overnight, the sickly duckling passed away, and the remaining eggs were not showing any sign of hatching so the chicken finally gave up the nest.
 She wanted to reclaim the two healthy ducklings, who by now were both walking well and following duck momma Eliza all over the yard.

 The ducklings definitely preferred their duck mom, but they trusted the chicken mom and would occasionally follow her about.
 Things had settled down and we thought we were in the clear until one morning when the ducklings were about 2 weeks old.
 We went to close up the birds at night and one of the ducklings had disappeared!

-We looked in every corner of the yard and listened for peeping everywhere but there was no sign of her.
+I searched in every corner of the yard and listened for peeping everywhere but there was no sign of her.
 We never found any remains, so I don’t know if a predator got her or she got stuck somewhere, or if she escaped under the fence and wandered off.
-The good news is the surviving duckling thrived and is now a full grown beautiful bird.
+The only good news in this story is the surviving duckling thrived and is now a full-grown beautiful bird.

 Those are terrible odds, and I would definitely not consider any part of it successful, just an emotional and frustrating experience.
 I don’t know that I would want to try letting my ducks hatch any more clutches.
 If I want to hatch duck eggs in the future, I will likely just let the chickens do it!
 But a few lessons I have taken away to share with you:

-*Don’t interfere.
-Again, my chickens don’t mind me touching the eggs, candling them, reducing numbers or generally being in their business while hatching and raising young.
+Again, my chickens don’t mind me touching the eggs, candling them, reducing numbers, or generally being in their business while hatching and raising young.
 The ducks were more likely to bolt and abandon the nest than defend it when I come near.